Updated: Apr 20

-Last year we began doing our Path of Freedom (POF) classes on zoom in a few U.S. states.
-We recently began a new series with a group of eight men in attendance.
+Last year we began doing our Path of Freedom (POF) classes on Zoom in a few U.S. states.
+We recently began a new series with eight men in attendance.
 The first POF class is always on “Training the Mind” and presents mindfulness sitting practice as a foundation of the Path of Freedom.

-I began by asking the prisoners what they’ve heard about mindfulness.
+I began by asking the prisoners what they’d heard about mindfulness.
 A few chimed in with: "Being aware.”
 “At ease.”
 “Peace of mind.”
 “Thoughtful."

 One man said: “Maybe being able to read other people's emotions through body language or getting in touch with your own body?”

-We then talked a bit about the health benefits of mindfulness including trouble sleeping as well as it’s ability to aid one with emotional distress as well as helping with focus and attention skills building.
-We also talked a bit about emotional reactivity and the way it ripples out.
+We then talked a bit about the health benefits of mindfulness, including trouble sleeping and its ability to aid one with emotional distress and help with focus and attention skills building.
+We also talked a bit about emotional reactivity and how it ripples out.

 One man responded.